p≡p for Outlook¶

 For more details see p≡p Sync.

 If “Store messages securely for all accounts” (see above) is unchecked, you can define per account, if messages should be stored encrypted or unencrypted.

 Synchronize between my devices¶

 Defines if the keys of this account are synchronized within your device group when p≡p Sync is enabled.

 By default, p≡p privacy protection is enabled and all outgoing messages will be encrypted whenever possible.
 If p≡p privacy protection is disabled, outgoing messages will not be encrypted.
 It will by default still decrypt incoming messages.
 However, the user has the option to also disable “Continue to decrypt messages”.
 In that case, incoming messages that are encrypted, will not be decrypted and are therefore unreadable.
 The p≡p privacy protection settings can be changed on a per account basis.

 Show a warning when a message loses security through reply or forward¶

-Defines if a warning message should be shown, when a formerly encrypted message is forwarded or replied to unsecure.
-For more details see Show a warning when a message loses security through reply or forward.
+Defines if a warning message should be shown, when a formerly encrypted message is forwarded or replied as unsecure.

 Show store protected option¶